3. TOOLKIT DEMONSTRATION

 A novel, iterative form of MSSA is used to analyze multivariate datasets with uneven sampling or missing observations.
 Gaps are filled-in by utilizing spatio-temporal correlations in the dataset.
 File data with "NaN" values (case insensitive) are treated as missing.
 Gap-filling feature is available in Advanced options of MSS/PCA panel.
 For univariate datasets pls. see SSA gap-filling.

 The user needs to select the data in the Data pop-up menu of MSSA/PCA tool, and then specify the PCA or MSSA method to fill the data.
 PCA will use only spatial correlations between the channels using a few leading EOFs up to the number specified on MSSA/PCA panel.
 MSSA, on the other hand, will in addition utilize temporal correlations as well; user needs to specify MSSA window size and the number of MSSA components for fill-in.
-Then gap-filling can be done just by clicking Compute in Gap-filling box of Advanced options.
+Then gap-filling can be done just by clicking Fill in Gap-filling box of Advanced options.

-The filled-in data is stored in the data with a name specified in Result box.
-By clicking Plot, user can compare the gappy and filled-in dataset, if the column (spatial channel) or row (time channel) 1-D plot option has been selected.
+By clicking Plot in Result, user can compare the gappy and filled-in dataset, if the column (spatial channel) or row (time channel) 1-D plot option has been selected.
 Alternatively, 2-D time-space plot can be created with Contour or Fill option.

 When plotting missing data, user can select in Preferences option to connect all the available points through gaps: